How To Build A Help Authoring Tool Using WordPress

 3. FAQ component replication

-4. Helpdesk for handling enquiries via tickets
+4. Helpdesk software for handling enquiries via tickets

 5. Table of Contents page index